Watch the presentation and get tips about good lighting here.

 Presented by the Wellesley Natural Resources Commission

 Research has shown that artificial light at night can affect human health, and has adverse consequences for trees and plants, birds, turtles, bats, and even fireflies.
-To help inform residents about the importance of outdoor lighting, the NRC is hosting a workshop with lighting expert Bob Parks of Smart Outdoor Lighting Alliance.
+To help inform residents about the importance of outdoor lighting, the NRC hosted a workshop with lighting expert Bob Parks of Smart Outdoor Lighting Alliance.

-The "Bright Ideas" workshop will help you:
+The "Bright Ideas" workshop demonstrated how to:

 • Evaluate different types of lighting

 • Choose the correct lighting for your property